-Solarflare SFN7000 and SFN8000 series adapters can be configured to deliver received packets with the FCS intact.
+Solarflare adapters can be configured to deliver received packets with the FCS intact.
 This is a per network port setting.
 When set, all packets will be delivered to all receiving applications with the FCS intact.

 To enable the driver to deliver packets and packet FCS, write a '1' to the following file: